Pennsic Performing Arts

 near the corner of Kurdson Way and Chandler's Road ( see map).

-the merchants by the large willow tree.
+down the hill beyond the merchants by the large willow tree.

 In case of rain, Amphitheater performances may be moved to the expanded

-Rehearsal & Class Tent near the Amphitheater
+Performing Arts Rehearsal & Class Tent.
+It is near the Amphitheater,

 The Pennsic University Staff and Performing Arts staff kindly request that: